A Single View of Marriage |

 "I would wager that if men and women spent more time interacting in a low-pressure environment with the opposite sex, the desire to rely on pornography as a source of relief would decrease.
 Is it a scientific fact?
 I don't know.
 Perhaps I'm oversimplifying.
 But from my perspective, it seems as though we're getting more and more uncomfortable with each other while the percentage of pornography users in the church grows.
 This problem is an essay for another day, but essentially, porn is crippling men and women, stunting their relational abilities while placing incredible pressures on the opposite sex."

 Please note that I didn't call this section "Women and pornography", because I'm aware that most women who struggle with lust do not struggle with pornography.
-So I include this section for three primary reasons:
+So I include this section for two primary reasons:

 I've been curious (read: fascinated, enthralled) about anatomy and sex since I was old enough to know the differences between girls and boys.
 Still single into my 40s, the truth is that it is hard to be single and long deeply for intimacy, especially as you get older and feel like a epic failure for not being married or at least heading in that direction.
 Yet we have to manage our God-given desires for emotional and sexual intimacy, and one way or another that requires sacrifice.
 Either our own will and desires up front (staying away from porn and lust) until—or if—God chooses to bless us with a spouse, or the deadly, cascading effects of porn in our lives which also spills into the lives of people around us when we choose to disobey God and live in sin.